-At Nanitor, we are ISO 27001 certified, which means our operations are guided by a structured Information Security Management System (ISMS).
+At Nanitor, where I serve as CTO and CISO, the operation is ISO 27001 certified, so the day-to-day is governed by a structured Information Security Management System (ISMS).
 This isn't just a certificate on the wall; it's a practical framework for managing risk.
 As part of our controls (e.g., A.5.7, A.8.7, A.8.8), we leverage our own Nanitor platform to support our threat intelligence and vulnerability management programs.

 We apply a Continuous Threat Exposure Management (CTEM) methodology to continuously assess our entire technology estate.
 To make this data actionable, we track key ISMS metrics, including: